kevinfiol/kevinfiol.github.io/blog/simple-state-management-in-mithriljs.md

 ```
 [Live Example](https://flems.io/#0=N4IgZglgNgpgziAXAbVAOwIYFsZJAOgAsAXLKEAGhAGMB7NYmBvEAXwvW10QICsEqdBk2J4hcYgAIAysQyNJAXkkAKAJRKAfKuCS6AVwaJJABkms1AbgA6aW+KkBBasQj04SyRPkwtO25KSEGjUAE4wOEaqGora3oz4BgySANTKAIwUAZIAJjBhESLG6n7xMIm0hlIAtBm2FjZ2Ie5SZYGesj7qjQ6SGC5uaB7Kzq7uKmVWtvYtkgDClcKhnsDZAG4QMADuxbryxKFwxrplFH0D7ubmMZrZgVgqAOQ5EGuPWWjt7Q+PhOnvkkeCyqMFCjzUHy+9yeAAcAWUKlUIXdvk8AEb6YjEegA3T0ahQCDUADWxn6YyG+GCBUiUnYgJS4MhUJ+GKxOLOeJChJJZIulLyNJE5jOj2q4JRanqjVsWHwWEWxBUOVo1H0tPwaNoOQAnpz1psdtE-A9gUtOV45IwzuTBh4LPUrJQQHAYLB+QgeOkAMyIABMAFY2BwQJgcHhEnABDR6IxmDw2ABdKiEtDEz2oUNcPBYCDEQihaDO-Shcg8EjEGFHAD01cMMOJAHMKlhq7n84WoAABP34Ez4b1tvMF6Dy4L4fjO4g6mHcF1hCAw0SsROsIA)

 (P.S.
-Credit goes to [porsager](https://github.com/porsager) who shared this brilliant solution in the Mithril.js Gitter)

-Passing your state and actions to child components would work as you'd expect.
+Credit goes to [porsager](https://github.com/porsager) who shared this brilliant solution in the Mithril.js Gitter). **This is my preferred approach to state management in Mithril.** Passing your state and actions to child components would work as you'd expect.
 Simply pass your state and actions objects further down as `attrs`, or more wisely, be selective of what you choose to expose to child components.

-You could also take an approach where your application is composed of solely stateless components.
+Optional: you could also take an approach where your application is composed of solely stateless components.
 That is, every component is a pure, deterministic function.
 [Hyperapp](https://github.com/JorgeBucaran/hyperapp) is a JavaScript framework that does not allow for local state in components.
 Instead, every component returns a portion of your UI that reflects the global state.
 While I highly recommend checking out Hyperapp (it's only 1kb gzipped!), this post is about Mithril, and you can use a similar approach with Mithril.

 ```js
 const State = () => ({ count: 0 });